DHINAKAR-P/my_peer_review_learning/README.md

 ## alpha Section pull request should happend after fix this issue
 	Alpha Branch is update and gonna request for rreview on pull request.

+this is the change for 3rd pull request -- > which is requested by Selvam